 Since you probably don’t have information about the field in detail you can do some or all of the following:

-Specific guidelines for articles about religion
+Specific guidelines about religion

 1) Keep material in context